|

 was supplied with a small toolkit that was used for daily maintenance and

 small repairs.
-It contained tools to adjust the machine and to remove
+It contains tools to adjust the machine and to remove

 ➤ More information